chun-eric/okinawamee/README.md

 Day 5 - Main Collections Carousel Drag and Slide Functionality, Bento Grid Carousel Outline

-Problem - On Hover for Each Collection Column I want the card to show the button and scale the background image slightly.

 Problem - On small devices in the main collection section the height is taking up more space than the screen viewport for screen sizes below 1024px.
 I want to only take up 100% of the available screen size.

 Solution - This one was hard.
 Had to research.
 Added below Tailwind code.